This grilled lamb loin chops recipe with spinach lentil salad is a deliciously refreshing change to your routine dinner recipe rotation.

 I found it in my Weight Watchers Ready, Set, Go!
 Cookbook, which you can purchase from Amazon.

 Lamb is a meat that I don’t normally cook with.

 In addition, I’m really not even sure why, because I honestly enjoy the taste of it.

 I even had to ask the butcher guy at Wegmans to show me where it’s located in the store.

 But, now that I know where I can find it, I’ll be making this recipe more often.

 Interestingly, I’ve learned that there are a lot of benefits to eating lamb.

-This article, 8 Surprising Benefits of Lamb Meat, states that lamb is a very rich source of minerals, is high in protein, and can help prevent anemia.
+This article, 8 Surprising Benefits of Lamb Meat, states that lamb is:

 There’s nothing like enjoying a delicious meal without having to feel guilty about it!

 Family Tested & Approved